Tahaylmz/gamification-wheel/README.md

 # 🎯 Gamification Wheel

-A fully customizable gamification wheel application developed with Flutter, following Clean Architecture principles and BLoC pattern for state management.
-Perfect for games, decision-making, and interactive applications.
+A fully customizable, production-ready spinning wheel package for Flutter.
+Perfect for games, decision-making, rewards, and interactive applications. **Not intended for gambling or betting purposes.**

+---

+## ⚡ What is Gamification Wheel?

+Gamification Wheel is a Flutter package that provides a beautiful, animated, and highly customizable spinning wheel widget.
+You can define your own segments, assign different probabilities (weights), customize colors, and handle spin results easily.
+The package is designed with Clean Architecture and best Flutter practices.

+---

 ## 📹 Demo